 Fish won’t die if they don’t eat for a day or two.
 Look at African Cichlids, when the mother is holding eggs/babies in her mouth (yes, that's how they raise their young), she won’t eat for 2-3 weeks.

-Now let’s go back to to that extra pinch or two of food.
+Now let’s go back to that extra pinch or two of food.
 The fish can’t eat it all.
 They get overfed and some of the food gets stuck under the rocks or behind the plants.
-The food begins to break down.
-Ammonia starts to build up.
+The food begins to break down and ammonia starts to build up.
 This is where all the problems start.

 If your filter can’t break down this leftover food.
 The water begins to foul.
 Fish begin to suffocate from the toxic ammonia that's built up in the water and will die one by one.
 If nothing is done you will have a pretty smelly tank when you get back home.

 What To Do When You've Overfed Your Fish For Weeks?